 ii.
-Defined benefit plans
+Defined benefit and other plans

-The cost of the Partnership's defined benefit pension and post-retirement benefits plans is actuarially determined, by plan, using the projected benefit method pro-rated on service and management's assumptions to estimate the expected long-term rate of return on plan assets, discount rates, salary escalation and expected growth rate of health care costs.
+The cost of the Partnership's defined benefit pension and post-retirement benefits plans is actuarially determined, by plan, using the projected benefit method pro-rated on service and management's assumptions to estimate discount rates, salary escalation and expected growth rate of health care costs.
 The liability discount rate is determined based on a portfolio of high-quality corporate bonds with cash flows that match the expected benefit payments under the plan.
 Market values are used to value benefit plan assets.

-Actuarial gains and losses arising from experience adjustments and changes in actuarial assumptions are charged to other comprehensive income in the Statement of Comprehensive Income in the period in which they arise.
+Actuarial gains and losses in the Partnership's defined benefit pension and post-retirement benefit plans arising from experience adjustments and changes in actuarial assumptions are charged to other comprehensive income in the Statement of Comprehensive Income in the period in which they arise.